Chart Color Schemes

 Waterways has seen below average employment performance when compared to national benchmarks

-As of September 2025, there are 1,462 residents employed, with an unemployment rate of 0.4% lower than Greater Melbourne's rate of 4.7%.
-The workforce participation rate in Waterways is higher at 72.3%, compared to Greater Melbourne's 64.1%.
-The dominant employment sectors among residents include health care & social assistance, retail trade, and professional & technical services.
-Wholesale trade shows notable concentration with employment levels at 1.9 times the regional average, while construction has lower representation at 7.7% versus the regional average of 9.7%.
+Workforce participation is similar to Greater Melbourne's 71.0%.
+A high 33.7% work from home, considering Covid-19 lockdown impacts.
+Dominant sectors include health care & social assistance, retail trade, and professional & technical services.
+Wholesale trade shows notable concentration at 1.9 times the regional average, while construction has lower representation at 7.7%.

-The area offers limited local employment opportunities as indicated by the count of Census working population vs resident population.
-Between September 2024 and September 2025, the labour force increased by 0.2%, while employment declined by 1.2%, causing the unemployment rate to rise by 1.4 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0% and labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
-As of 25-Nov-25, Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from Jobs and Skills Australia project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Waterways' employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years, assuming constant population projections for illustrative purposes.
+Limited local employment opportunities are indicated by Census data comparing working population to resident population.
+Between September 2024 and September 2025, Waterways' labour force increased by 0.2% while employment declined by 1.3%, raising unemployment by 1.4 percentage points.
+Greater Melbourne saw employment growth of 3.0%.
+Jobs and Skills Australia's May-25 forecasts suggest national employment will expand by 6.6% over five years and 13.7% over ten years, with varying rates across sectors.
+Applying these projections to Waterways' employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years.

 Frequently Asked Questions - Employment